JCSDA/jedi-docs/docs/learning/tutorials/level1/run-jedi.rst

 Step 2: Get to know the Container
 ---------------------------------

-When you ran the ``singularity shell`` command at the end of Step 1, you entered a new world, or at least a new computing environment.
+When you ran the ``singularity shell`` command in Step 1, you entered a new world, or at least a new computing environment.
 Take a moment to explore it.

 First, notice that you are in the same directory as before: